- Homosexuality

 LGBT employment discrimination in Kansas is sexual orientation and gender identity.

-LGBT housing discrimination in Kansas is sexual orientation and gender identity.
+LGBT housing discrimination in Kansas is sexual orientation only.

 However, the Human Rights Campaign states, "The Department of Housing and Urban Development (HUD) requires grantees and participants of HUD programs to comply with local and state non-discrimination laws that include sexual orientation and gender identity.